HPCBio/16S-rDNA-dada2-pipeline/README.md

 ## Credits

 The initial implementation of the DADA2 pipeline as a Nextflow workflow (https://github.com/HPCBio/dada2-Nextflow) was done by members of the high performance computational biology unit at the University of Illinois (http://www.hpcbio.illinois.edu).
 Please remember to cite the authors of [DADA2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4927377/) when using this pipeline.
-Further development to the Nextflow workflow and containerisation in Docker and Singularity for implementation on UCT's HPC was done by Dr Katie Lennard and Gerrit Botha.
+Further development to the Nextflow workflow and containerisation in Docker and Singularity for implementation on UCT's HPC was done by Dr Katie Lennard and Gerrit Botha, with inspiration and code snippets from Phil Ewels http://nf-co.re/

 ## License